The Silly Pillows: History

 In 1996, the possibility of a Japanese tour led Jonathan to assemble a lineup that could perform live: Jonathan (vocals), Sam (guitar), Michael E. Fiato (bass), Dave Joachim (drums; later a best-selling cookbook author), singer-songwriter/artist Linda Smith (vocals), and Charlie Zayleskie (keyboards).
 Although the tour never happened, the Silly Pillows performed in New York and a few other locations, opening for some well-known acts like The Magnetic Fields.
 Belinda Miller of the kids' radio show Greasy Kid Stuff later became the female co-vocalist; Time Out New York likened the Caws-Elwitt–Miller stage presence to "Mexican jumping beans."

 In Japan, where a split single (with Citrus) on Rover Records had reached No. 3 on the domestic singles chart, enthusiasm was high enough that a subsidiary of major Japanese label Teichiku Records released a "best-of" compilation, Pillow Paw Prints, in 1997.
 New Affections, released in 1998, was the Pillows' last full-length label recording.
 In 2000, the band set up a temporary studio at the Caws-Elwitt home in Friendsville, Pennsylvania, to record a new project, but soon after the lineup dissolved.
 The five song EP that had been recorded was released online as Tomorrow Is Yesterday.

 After a hiatus, Jonathan began recording at home again.
 He and Hilary began making new recordings as the "Original Silly Pillows."
 In 2007, Jonathan, Charlie, and Hilary made two pop-festival appearances as "Silly Piano Pillows."

-In 2010, an instrumental rendition of a 1990 Silly Pillows track was released by Nada Surf as part of their covers album If I Had a Hi-Fi.
+In 2010, an instrumental rendition of a 1990 Silly Pillows track, "I Remembered What I Was Going to Say," was released by Nada Surf as part of their covers album If I Had a Hi-Fi.